 The KPIs selected by the company are measurable and externally verifiable by an independent auditor.
-The calculation methodologies are consistent and, in case of any changes in the future, the company commits to a post-issuance external review of such changes.
+The calculation methodologies are consistent.
+In case of any changes to the methodology in the future, the company commits to a post-issuance external review of such changes, which is considered best practice.
 The definitions of the KPIs rely on external references, such as the GHG Protocol, which allows them to be benchmarked.
-Historical performance data for the KPIs or their individual components has been disclosed in Enel's public documentation for at least three years, where feasible, and for two years for KPI 5 (2021 and 2022), in line with the time when the EU taxonomy regulation (Climate Delegated Act) came into effect.
+Historical performance data for the KPIs or their individual components has been disclosed and verified in Enel's public documentation for at least three years in line with best market practices.